huyurt/book-summary/head-first-design-patterns/readme.md

 We know that not all of the subclasses should have flying or quacking behavior, so inheritance isn’t the right answer.
 But while having the subclasses implement Flyable and/or Quackable solves part of the problem, it completely destroys code reuse for those behaviors, so it just creates a different maintenance nightmare.
 Whenever you need to modify a behavior, you are often forced to track down and change it in all the different subclasses where that behavior is defined, probably introducing new bugs along the way.

+> Identify the aspects of your application that vary and separate them from what stays the same.

+We know that fly() and quack() are the parts of the Duck class that vary across ducks.
+To separate these behaviors from the Duck class, we’ll pull both methods out of the Duck class and create a new set of classes to represent each behavior.